Outpatient Treatment for Addiction Recovery

 Medication May Be Helpful

 You may also be prescribed various painkillers to help with neuropathy or other physical issues related to withdrawing from alcohol or other substances.
-It’s important to speak with your doctor or another medical professional prior to putting anything in or on your body.
+It’s important to speak with your doctor, clinicians or another medical care professional prior to putting anything in or on your body.
 This may minimize the risk of even worse side effects or other adverse events that might put your health and safety in jeopardy.

 It may also be helpful to familiarize yourself with the laws in your city or state before taking any type of medication.
 This is because it may be illegal to take certain medications at home or to use certain substances in public.
 For example, while you may be able to smoke marijuana at home, you generally can’t use or possess it in public.
 Furthermore, you may still be prohibited from growing or selling the substance even if it’s legal for medical or recreational use.